Diridon Integrated Station Concept Plan

 + Upcoming Events and Other News

-The Partner Agencies are offering multiple opportunities to learn about the Concept Plan and provide feedback on three possible layouts for the future station.
-Community input will help inform the Draft Vision.
+The Partner Agencies recently offered multiple opportunities to learn about the Concept Plan and provide feedback on three possible layouts for the future station.
+The community input is helping to inform the Draft Vision, which will include a single layout for advancing into Phase 2 of the Concept Plan process.

 + How can I get involved?